Anne Frank House Amsterdam – The Ultimate Guide

-The famous house in the Prinsengracht, where Anne Frank hid from the Nazis and wrote her world-famous diary, is one of the most interesting sights in Amsterdam.
-Here you will find valuable tips and learn how to avoid the long line in front of the entrance.
+The small house at the Prinsengracht, where Anne Frank hid from the Nazis and wrote her world-famous diary, is one of the most interesting sights in Amsterdam.
+Here you can find valuable tips and learn how to get tickets.

 At the original location, with a lot of personal items, you can comprehend the oppressive fate of the occupants of the Anne Frank House.

 - » Anne Frank House at a glance - Opening hours, prices and tickets

 - » How to get to the Anne Frank House - Directions with map

 - » Exciting facts about the museum - Architecture and history

 - » Anne Frank's touching story - 2 years in the underground

 In the next part you will learn everything about tickets, opening hours and how to get to the Anne Frank House.
 We have also summarized the most important facts about Anne Frank's touching story.

 Hours and Tickets - Anne Frank House at a Glance

 In the Anne Frank House, a free audio guide leads you through the museum.
 This will give you exciting information about the exhibited objects.
 It also helps you follow the stories that are being told inside the museum.
 The guide is available in English and many other languages.